egrodrigues2014/Python_Project/images/Final Project images to readme.md/README.md

         sys.exit(1)
 ```

-To store data in .csv file, it was used a method 'to_csv' of pandas library:
+To store data in .csv file, it was used a pandas's method called 'to_csv' :

 ```python
 investment.to_csv(r'C:\Users\Elton\Documents\Python_Project\investment.csv')